thenativeweb/get-configuration-from-environment/README.md

   }
 };

-const defaultConfiguration = await getDefaultConfiguration({ configurationDefinition });
+const defaultConfiguration =
+  await getDefaultConfiguration({ configurationDefinition });
 ```

-The constant `defaultConfiguration` now contains a configuration object exclusively made from the before defined default values.
+The constant `defaultConfiguration` now contains a configuration object exclusively made from the default values defined before.
 The environment is never inspected.

 ## Running quality assurance